-In May 2017, the CA indicated that it had engaged a Queen's Counsel to examine the licence conditions of, and statutory declarations and deeds of undertakings submitted by, TVB,68 Hong Kong's largest free-to-air television broadcaster, and to review its compliance with the Broadcasting Ordinance's provisions regarding ownership and control.
-The investigation arose following a concern highlighted by the Takeovers and Mergers Panel of the Securities and Futures Commission (Panel) in its ruling dated 10 May 2017 on an application for a waiver of the obligation to make a mandatory general offer for TVB shares under the Takeovers Code (ruling).
-Specifically, the Panel was of the view that China Media Capital, an indirect shareholder of TVB controlled by Chinese media tycoon Mr Li Ruigang, had great influence over the appointment of directors at TVB,69 which appears contrary to the stipulation in the Broadcasting Ordinance that only a permanent resident of Hong Kong can be a 'qualified voting controller' of a domestic TV licensee such as TVB.
+In May 2017, the CA indicated that it had engaged a Queen's Counsel to examine the licence conditions of, and statutory declarations and deeds of undertakings submitted by, Television Broadcasts Limited (TVB),72 Hong Kong's largest free-to-air television broadcaster, and to review its compliance with the Broadcasting Ordinance's provisions regarding ownership and control.
+The investigation arose following a concern highlighted by the Takeovers and Mergers Panel of the Securities and Futures Commission (Panel) in its ruling dated 10 May 2017 on an application for a waiver of the obligation to make a mandatory general offer (whitewash waiver) for TVB shares under the Takeovers Code (ruling).
+Specifically, the Panel was of the view that China Media Capital, an indirect shareholder of TVB controlled by Chinese media